Romanian philosophy: The Epoch of Charles I (Carol I)

 Vasile Conta obtained his doctorate from the Université libre de Bruxelles and functioned as a Professor of Law at the University of Iași.
 His works, published in Romanian and French, included La théorie du fatalisme (1877) and La théorie de l'ondulation universelle (1895).
-Conta was influenced by three sources: the evolutionist philosophy of Herbert Spencer, the positivism of August Comte, and the German materialism of Büchner, Vogt, and Moleschott.
+Conta was influenced by three sources: the evolutionist philosophy of Herbert Spencer, the positivism of Auguste Comte, and the German materialism of Büchner, Vogt, and Moleschott.
 In his first work he defends a version of determinism, called "fatalism", and proposes a materialist theory of knowledge (or rather, a materialist model of cognition).
 Cognition is accounted for in terms of material modifications of the brain.
 He thought that sensorial input is transmitted through the nervous fibres under the form of "shakings", or vibrations, which provoke the apparition of physiological changes in the brain, called "imprintings".
 In the second cited work, Conta proposes a materialist metaphysics, affirming the wave-like character of the universe; according to this conception, the evolution of the universe as a whole, and of each entity in this universe has a wave-like character.
 Conta wrote also books on the history of metaphysics, on the nature of metaphysics, on the "first principles that constitute the world".
 He dissociated from the positivists of his time by arguing for the importance of metaphysics and for the presence of an artistic element in the construction of the metaphysical systems.

 Alexandru Xenopol, historian and philosopher, had two doctorates, one of them in philosophy, conferred from the University of Giessen.
 His philosophy emerged from his constant preoccupations with history He draws a distinction between facts of repetition, and facts of succession.
 The facts of repetition are studied by the natural sciences, and are characterized by natural laws.
 The facts of succession are studied by the sciences of the spirit, notably by history, and they are not subsumed to any law, but they form series.
 For Xenopol historical series are causal, and can be explained as the result of other interconnected series of historical events, but they are not predictable.
 He also discussed the concept of causality, the notion of hypothesis and of the verification of hypothesis.

 Constantin Leonardescu studied at the Universities of Bucharest and Paris, and was a professor of philosophy in the University of Iași.
 Generally, he was influenced by the French eclecticism and he had a thoroughly "scientific" attitude in philosophy.
 Leonardescu had a great interest in psychology, science which he tried to apply to diverse domains of philosophy, such as epistemology and aesthetics.
 His list of published books includes Philosophy Face to the Progress of Positive Sciences (1876), Metaphysics, Religion and Science (1884), The Principles of Psychology (1892), The Inductive Morals or the Science of the Human Behaviour (1885).